FShahid/yaae-yet-another-audio-encoder/README.md

 ### What You Need?

-##### Since I am just providing GUI for the command line applications which are created by other developers, so you need:
+##### Since I am just providing GUI for the command line applications which are created by other devs, so you need:

 > FFmpeg (Static 32-bit Build) (default - for encoding to uncompressed wav) - ffmpeg.zeranoe.com/builds/